barsv/ivan-pascal-xkb/README.md

 slowkeysdelay = number
 ```

-in **slowkeys** mode key considered as pressed when it is in pressed (physicaly) state some time interval to avoid 'accidental bump' of key.
+in **slowkeys** mode key considered as pressed when it is in pressed (physically) state some time interval to avoid 'accidental bump' of key.
 This parameter define such time interval.

 ```
 debouncedelay = number
 ```

-in **bouncekeys** mode XKB temporary desible key after key press or release to avoid 'key bounce' when it pressed inaccurately.
+in **bouncekeys** mode XKB temporary disable key after key press or release to avoid 'key bounce' when it pressed inaccurately.
 This parameter define time interval when key be disabled.

 ```
 accessxtimeout = number (or axtimeout = number)
 ```

-delay (in seconds) after what AccessX mode will be swithed off automaticaly.
+delay (in seconds) after what AccessX mode will be switched off automatically.
 This parameter have sense if corresponding 'control flag' is up - (**controls += ... accessxtimeout ...**);

 ## Parameters of 'mouse cursor acceleration'.